codezri/flutter-gomobile/README.md

 # flutter-gomobile
 This sample Flutter app invokes a function written in Go via Flutter platform channels with Go mobile bind.
-Implemented only in the Android app.
+Implemented only in the Android embedder app.

 ## How to run the app?